Dragos Matkovski did a breakdown of his amazing stylized 3D environment The Illustrated Nature, available on the Unity Asset Store.

 The vegetation is animated with the help of two types of animations – vertex and UV, both happening at the shader level.

-Vertex animations are used to create the sway motion and are cheaper performance-wise than UV animations.
-UV animations act as a secondary, subtle wiggle of the leaves.
+Vertex animations are used to create the larger sway and branch motions whilst UV animations act as a secondary, subtle wiggle of the leaves.
 They can be individually turned on and off for better control over performance.

-In the shader, I created a world position noise that is panning across the world and controls the vertex offset of the geometry and the UV animation of the texture.
+In the shader, everything is run by a global noise texture that is panning across the world and controls the vertex offset of the geometry and the UV animation of the texture.

-What really sold the effect and made it credible for me was the addition of the UV animation on the leaves.
+What really sold the effect and made it credible, was the addition of the UV animation on the leaves.
 I simply wiggle the texture in sync with the vertex offset.
 Because the effect takes place in world space, every tree and every leaf has its own motion.

 I use the same type of UV animation to bend the grass blades in the wind, instead of only skewing them with the vertex offset.